23 Science-Backed Natural Home Remedies for Arthritis Pain Relief

 Eat inflammation-fighting foods

-Shutterstock 724248763
+shutterstock 724248763

 Ditch the fast food, junk food, fried food, and processed food if you want to improve joint pain.
 A Swedish study of rheumatoid arthritis (RA) patients found that those who switched to a Mediterranean-style–eating plan (think fresh fruits, veggies, whole grains, fish, olive oil, nuts, garlic, onions, and herbs) had less inflammation and regained some physical abilities as a result.
 Here are 16 anti-inflammatory foods that you can eat to reduce pain.